To define an interface for your algorithm, it is essential to understand the structure and key components of the config.yaml

 Before you start working on the config.yaml

 file, we recommend reviewing the command-line usage of the specific algorithm you’re building an interface for.
-This will help you determine what should go in parameters
+This will help you determine what should go in inputs

 , display_only